Online Course Catalogue

 Recommended Equipment:

 Ideally, those doing the above-mentioned online courses should have access to a phase contrast microscope with x10 and x40 phase objectives with a long working distance.
+A camera to take photographs is also highly recommended.
 Sedgewick-Rafter chambers are more commonly used in analysis than Lund cells, but either is acceptable.
 While the courses aim to teach recognition of cyanobacteria to a high level, there is no substitute for spending time examining samples under the microscope.